The Social Security Retirement Age

 of Social Security and provides benefits to nonelderly insured workers who meet the statutory

-definition of disability and to their eligible dependents.68 Generally, disabled workers can gain
+disability and to their eligible dependents.68 Generally, disabled workers can gain

 financially by collecting SSDI benefits even after they qualify for early retirement benefits,